kelseyduffy/learning-vue/vue-js-zero-to-mastery/ZTM Vue Course Code/Section 6 - adv components/notes.md

     - starts the server

 this app doesn't use the compiler in the browser. it precompiles it, saving the client from having to do that

+## creating components

+- install `Vue VSCode Snippets` extension
+    - Sarah Drasner is the author!
+- in a new vue file, start typing `vue` and the first one in the list is a snippet with template, script, and style tags

+## loading components

+Globally:
+- main.js
+    - import the file that contains the component
+    - add the component to the vm object

+Locally:
+- can only be used in the component it's registered in
+    - App.vue, in this case